wataru-maeda/react-native-boilerplate/README.md

 #### Navigation

-Navigation setup done.
-At the default, you can see 3 navigations; stack, tab and drawer.
-As you see the [code](https://github.com/WataruMaeda/react-native-boilerplate/tree/master/src/routes/navigator), files are separated by a navigation type.
-If you dont need a drawer navigation for example, you can remove drawer file and replace the import status [here](https://github.com/WataruMaeda/react-native-boilerplate/blob/master/src/routes/routes.js#L5) to tab.
+At the default, you can see 3 type of navigations; stack, tab and drawer.
+Here in the [code](https://github.com/WataruMaeda/react-native-boilerplate/tree/master/src/routes/navigator), files are separated by the navigation types.
+If you don't need a drawer navigation for example, you can remove drawer file and replace the import status [here](https://github.com/WataruMaeda/react-native-boilerplate/blob/master/src/routes/routes.js#L5) to tab.

 #### Authentication